top of page

 Top tips for weight loss

-When it comes to weight loss, there is no single food or supplement that can lead to weight loss.
+There is no single food or supplement that can lead to weight loss.
 Whilst you may see initial weight loss from diets which drastically reduce food/calorie intake, this may not lead to sustainable body fat loss.
-Here are our top tips for a sustainable approach to weight loss:
+Here are our top tips for a sustainable approach to weight loss helping to ensure you lose body fat:

 3. Do not cut out your favourite foods: Chocolates, pizza, sweets...Restricting foods you want can often lead to wanting the desired food more.
-Often, this results in eating that food in excess in one sitting, subsequently feeling guilty and then the cycle repeats.
+Restriction often results in eating that food in excess in one sitting, feeling guilty about it and then the cycle repeats.
 Allow yourself to have less healthful foods you enjoy once in a while, it’s about moderation.

 4. Reduce alcohol intake: One gram of alcohol contains 7 calories (for comparison, 1g of carbohydrate is 4kcal and 1g of protein is 4kcal).
 An average 5% pint of beer has ~220kcal and a 175ml glass of wine ~160kcal.
 (3) It’s easy to exceed daily calorie intake goals when drinking alcohol.

 6. Do physical activity you enjoy: Find a form of physical activity you enjoy, that way it’s easier to stick to.
 Strength training in particular is beneficial for weight loss - having more muscle can help to increase your metabolism - meaning you burn more energy/calories at rest!
-(4) However, the gym is not the only place to be active - think home workouts, cycling, swimming, running, hiking, dance and more!
-The key is to move your body a little each day.
+(4) The gym is not the only place to be active - think home workouts, cycling, swimming, running, hiking, dance and more!
+The key is to move your body each day.

 7. Get enough sleep: Insufficient sleep can lead to increased hunger, cravings for foods high in sugar and fat and reduced likelihood of being active.
 (5) Aim for 7-9 hours sleep each night.